 - 1. Public Construction Bond Required on any Construction Contracts Equal to or in Excess of \$100,000.
 A public construction bond shall be required on any construction or public works contract for a project costing \$100,000, or more.
 Such bond shall be provided by a surety company authorized to do business in the State of Florida.
-An alternative form of security may be provided in the form of cash, a money order, a certified check, a cashier's check, an irrevocable letter of credit, or other form of security permitted by Florida Statute 255.05(7), in a form acceptable to the County Attorney and the County Budget Director. - 2.
+An alternative form of security may be provided in the form of cash, a money order, a certified check, a cashier's check, an irrevocable letter of credit, or other form of security permitted by Florida Statute 255.05(7), in a form acceptable to the County Attorney and the County Budget Director.
+Payment and Performance Bonds may be used in place of Public Construction Bond. - 2.
 Bond Must be Delivered Prior to Issuing Contract Document.
 If required, a public construction bond or other form of security shall be delivered to the County prior to execution of the contract.
-All public construction bonds shall be recorded with the Clerk of the Court by the Purchasing Division or the contractor prior to commencement of the project. - F.E.
-Executed Contract.
+All public construction bonds shall be recorded with the Clerk of the Court by the Purchasing Division or the contractor prior to commencement of the project. - G. Executed Contract.
 The Originating Department shall be responsible for returning a fully executed original contract to the vendor and shall prepare and send a notice to proceed to the contractor when appropriate.
-An electronic copy of the fully-executed agreement shall also be provided to the Purchasing Division for the Bid folder.
+An electronic copy of the fully-executed agreement shall also be provided to the Purchasing Division for the Bid folder. - H. Default by Contractor.
+All contracts for construction services shall contain a clause providing for termination upon default of the contractor and providing that in such cases the surety company shall bear responsibility for the completion of the contract, or if no surety company has provided a performance bond, the County may claim the alternative security and use such funds for the completion of the contract. - I. Termination for Convenience.
+All construction contracts shall contain clauses providing for the termination of the contract for convenience of the County, and shall prescribe methods by which the contractor may calculate the cost of work already performed and termination settlement costs.